Eclipse openDuT

 - or directly via Vagrant's cli (bash commands run from the root of the repository):

-export OPENDUT_REPO_ROOT=$(git rev-parse --show-toplevel) export VAGRANT_DOTFILE_PATH=$OPENDUT_REPO_ROOT/.vagrant export VAGRANT_VAGRANTFILE=$OPENDUT_REPO_ROOT/.ci/docker/Vagrantfile vagrant up
+export OPENDUT_REPO_ROOT=$(git rev-parse --show-toplevel) export VAGRANT_DOTFILE_PATH=$OPENDUT_REPO_ROOT/.vagrant export VAGRANT_VAGRANTFILE=$OPENDUT_REPO_ROOT/.ci/deploy/opendut-vm/Vagrantfile vagrant up - provision vagrant with desktop environment

 ANSIBLE_SKIP_TAGS="" vagrant provision